-Understanding the Drug
+Understanding the drug, Dulcolax

 Bisacodyl is found under various brands for the relief of constipation in humans.
 Dulcolax® is one of those well-known name brands.
 There are other brands known for human consumption, however, there are no veterinary formulas with the same active ingredient specifically for dogs.
 Bisacodyl is a laxative for treating constipation.
 As a stimulant laxative, these medications stimulate movement within the bowels to relieve constipation and the discomfort stemming from the condition.

 Most veterinarians will recommend bisacodyl, otherwise known as Dulcolax®, for home use for temporary relief of constipation.
 If your dog has an allergy or is sensitive to this drug, it should not be used.
 Dogs with obstructions in their gastrointestinal tract, tears within their intestinal walls, or rectal bleeding should not use bisacodyl.
 If your dog is on other medications for other medical conditions, please consult with your veterinarian to ensure there are no drug interactions.
 Understanding your dog’s signs and symptoms and keeping a close eye on your dog after administering bisacodyl will be imperative, as your dog may experience cramping and nausea and potentially even diarrhea after taking this medication.

 If your dog is not facing chronic constipation and is only dealing with occasional discomfort from constipation, you may look into a natural fiber to add to your dog's diet.
 You do not want your dog to become compacted by not gaining relief sooner rather than later.
-However, offering your dog foods such as pumpkin may help move things along making your dog more comfortable.
-If your dog has constipation more often than an occasional day or two, be sure he has access to and is drinking plenty of water throughout the day.
+However, offering your dog foods such as pumpkin may help move things along, making your dog more comfortable.
+If your dog has constipation more often than an occasional day or two, be sure they have access to and are drinking plenty of water throughout the day.